puppetlabs/puppet-docs/source/guides/faq.markdown

 ### How should I upgrade Puppet and Facter?

-The best way to install and to upgrade Puppet and Facter is via your operating system's package management system.
-This is easier than installing them from source.
-If you do install them from source make sure you remove old versions including all application and library files (excepting configuration in /etc/puppet obviously) entirely before upgrading.
+The best way to install and upgrade Puppet and Facter is via your operating system's package management system, using either your vendor's repository or one of Puppet Labs' public repositories.

+If you have installed Puppet from source, make sure you remove old versions entirely (including all application and library files) before upgrading.
+Configuration data (usually located in `/etc/puppet` or `/var/lib/puppet`, although the location can vary) can be left in place between installs.

 ### How do I know what's changed when I upgrade?